 These appliances are simple to use, and provide efficient and stable results.
 Often a child who uses these appliances may need further adjustment of their teeth in the future, but the change required is minimal, meaning less treatment time and less complexity in treatment.

 Fixed orthodontic braces can be utilized on children as young as 7 to correct poor positioning of teeth and jaws.
-Through a simplified braces approach, teeth have braces placed and teeth are aligned, including baby teeth.
+Adult and baby teeth can have braces placed and aligned.
 As some baby teeth are in the mouth until age 14, alignment of these teeth allows for better form, function, and increasing predictability in eruption of adult teeth.
 In some cases, an incredible change in tooth position and profile can be achieved in under a year, given early diagnosis and compliance.
-By undertaking these procedures, we can save treatment time, decrease complexity of cases and improve facial profile and aesthetics at an early age, and allow natural growth to thrive.
+By undertaking these procedures, we can save treatment time, decrease the complexity of cases and improve facial profile and aesthetics at an early age, allowing natural growth to thrive.

 Similarly, issues with breathing, airway development and sleep can greatly influence teeth position and facial profile.
 A combined medical and dental approach is taken to diagnose and treat patients at risk of these conditions, and intervene as required.
 The soft tissues of the ears, nose and throat can create resistance of blockages to the airways, resulting in adequate saturation and consumption of oxygen.
 This leads to greater difficulties in everyday life, but also requires great adaptation and strain on the body to compromise.
 If you suspect your child or family member has difficulty sleeping, snores, has frequent daytime lethargy or difficulty breathing, a dental visit could be the step to better health.